artiebits.com

 Predicting Outcomes

-If we want to predict how many goals Chelsea will score against Leicester while playing at home, then we will plug in the numbers into our formula like this:
+To predict how many goals Chelsea might score against Leicester at home, we plug the relevant coefficients from the summary into our formula:

 Chelsea and Leicester actually played in the last week of season 20/21, so we can compare our prediction with the actual result.
 And I, of course, excluded this match from the dataset used to train the model.